 2. Use technology to keep relationships strong

-Creating a culture that breeds client success starts and ends with the tools your company uses.
+Creating a culture that breeds customer success starts and ends with the tools your company uses.
 Without them, you’ll continue to throw people at problems, which is neither scalable, profitable, or ideal.
 Here’s where an account management platform pays for itself.

 For example, monday.com provides the flexibility to create a custom account management workflow that will integrate into all areas of your business.